prismicio/prismic-gatsby/packages/gatsby-plugin-prismic-previews/docs/limitations.md

 aliasing][gatsby-graphql-aliasing], cannot be handled during a preview.

-Please keep the following limitations in mind while creating your templates if you app needs to support previews.
+Please keep the following limitations in mind while creating your templates if your app needs to support previews.

 ### GraphQL field aliases